Zencastr Hosting is a high-quality audio and video hosting solution for creators of all sizes.

 Have access to the email address associated with your podcast

 Why: At this time, the industry has not developed a way to transfer podcast analytics among hosting providers that meets standards set by the Interactive Advertising Bureau (IAB).
 Zencastr will display analytics from the time you start hosting with us and forward.
-Exporting from Anchor ensures you have access to your historical data.
+Exporting from Spotify for Podcasters ensures you have access to your historical data.

-Open your Zencastr account on one tab/window and your Anchor account on another
+Open your Zencastr account on one tab/window and your Spotify for Podcasters account on another

 1. Connect Your Podcast To Zencastr